 Pompeii is the gift that keeps on giving.
 New finds are made all the time, including recently unveiled frescos in the House of the Vettii and other spots.
 When you’re done exploring the ruins, head to a vineyard or restaurant on the nearby Mount Vesuvius.

 Otherwise, you’ll want to make the 2 hour long journey by train, which requires you to change through Naples.

 Vibrant Naples is the birthplace of pizza.
 The old town is chaotic, brash, colorful, and very authentically Italian.

 Naples is a big sprawling city that’s slightly rough around the edges.
 Most of its attractions are in the historic center.
 Naples boasts stunning churches, beautiful palaces, great art, and some epic foodie eateries.

-Naple’s top attraction is its Archaeological Museum.
+Naple’s top attraction is the Naples National Archaeological Museum.
 If you’re a history buff, it’s worth a day trip from Rome just to see this great world class museum.